← Fish Logged

 The complete guide to UK sea fishing

-Last reviewed 15 May 2026 · 1,800-word UK reference
+Last reviewed 29 Jun 2026 · 1,800-word UK reference

 TL;DR

 UK sea fishing splits into shore (beach, pier, rock, estuary) and boat.
 Bass, cod, mackerel and flounder dominate shore catches; everything from smoothhound to conger eel from boat.
-Tide state matters more than time of day — most marks fish best on the first two hours of the flood or the last two of the ebb.
+Tide state matters more than time of day; most marks fish best on the first two hours of the flood or the last two of the ebb.
 You don't need a licence to fish in salt water, but bag limits apply for bass.

 When & where

 The UK coast offers fishable water every month of the year, but each season has its own rhythm.
 Spring brings plaice, dab and the first bass running into estuaries from late March; the mackerel shoals roll into the Channel and Cornwall through May.
-Summer is peak time for bass, mackerel, smoothhound, garfish and wrasse — the warm seas of July and August see most species feeding hard within easy casting range.
+Summer is peak time for bass, mackerel, smoothhound, garfish and wrasse, as the warm seas of July and August see most species feeding hard within easy casting range.
 Autumn is the cod and codling window on the east and south coasts (September through January), and the same period puts whiting and pouting onto every pier in the country.
-Winter narrows the species list but rewards the patient — big cod, flounder in the estuaries, and bull huss on rough ground at night.
+Winter narrows the species list but rewards the patient: big cod, flounder in the estuaries, and bull huss on rough ground at night.

 Geographically: the south coast (Dorset to Kent) is famously bass-rich and has the deepest, most consistent shore marks.
 The east (Lincolnshire to Essex) trades depth for cod and whiting volume.
-The south-west (Cornwall, Devon, Pembrokeshire) is rough-ground country — wrasse, pollack, conger.
+The south-west (Cornwall, Devon, Pembrokeshire) is rough-ground country: wrasse, pollack, conger.
 Scotland offers world-class boat fishing for cod, ling and skate, with shore marks on the west coast that rival anything else in Europe.

 Gear basics

 A 13ft beachcaster rated 4–6 oz paired with a fixed-spool or multiplier reel covers 80% of UK shore fishing.
 Drop a notch to a 9–10ft bass rod for estuaries, harbour walls and rock marks.
 Mainline is typically 15–18 lb mono with a 60 lb shockleader for casting heavy leads.
 Hooks: size 1–3/0 for general work, 4/0–6/0 if you're after smoothhound or rays.
-Carry pliers, a fixed-blade knife, a head torch and a bucket — most beach sessions involve walking and waiting.
+Carry pliers, a fixed-blade knife, a head torch and a bucket.
+Most beach sessions involve walking and waiting.

 Tackle goes wrong in salt water faster than anywhere else.
-Wash everything in fresh water after a session, oil reels regularly, and replace mainline at least once a season — UV breaks it down fast.
+Wash everything in fresh water after a session, oil reels regularly, and replace mainline at least once a season · UV breaks it down fast.

 Top UK sea species